quividi/vidicenter-api-documentation/docs/source/data.rst

 * ``out_count``: for Gate exports, the number of people who exited the gate.
 * ``duration``: for OTS and Gate exports, the duration of the OTS or Gate event in seconds.
 * ``watcher_count``: the number of watcher in the current aggregate.
+* ``conversion_ratio``: the number of watcher divided by the number of OTS in the current aggregate.
 * ``gender``: the gender for the current aggregate.
 Possible values:

     * ``0``: unknown